Ivsxk/RAT/README.md

 This repo is the Pytorch code for our paper “Relation-Aware Transformer for Portfolio Policy Learning” in IJCAI 2020.

+## Differences from the article version
+Note that this library is a part of our main project, and it is several versions ahead of the article.

+*In decision-making layer, we construct the leverage operation through two softmax heads, and it's performance is similar to the result of using three softmax heads.

 # Dependencies
 python 3.7.3 (Anaconda)